PKing70/beaker-guide/docs/first/install.md

     ```bash
     go get -u github.com/allenai/beaker/...
     ```

 ## Configure and Test

 To set up Beaker:

 1. Run `beaker configure`.
-2. When prompted for the Beaker address, enter https://beaker-pub.allenai.org
+2. When prompted for the Beaker address, enter https://beaker.org
-3. When prompted for the user token, enter your token (available from your **user settings** at the Beaker site.
+3. When prompted for the user token, enter your token.
+Your token is available from your **Settings** at [Beaker.org](https://beaker.org).
+To find it, when signed in to Beaker, from the top-right corner click your **user name**, **Settings**.

 For example: